BanchouBoo/accord/README.md

 # accord
-NOTE: Accord was made for use with zig master, it will not work on 0.9.1 or older versions.
+NOTE: Accord was made for use with zig master, it is not guaranteed to and likely will not work on release versions

 ## Features
 - Automatically generate and fill a struct based on input parameters.